-The Rhode Island SHOP Exchange only permits employers who either have a primary business address or have employees whose primary business location is in the service area to participate in the SHOP Exchange.
-If the SHOP Exchange learns that employers are no longer valid employers, or they no longer meet the location requirement, coverage will be terminated effective the end of the coverage month when this determination has been made.
+HealthSource RI for Employers only permits employers who either have a primary business address or have employees whose primary business location is in the state of Rhode Island to participate in HealthSource RI for Employers.
+If HealthSource RI for Employers learns that employers are no longer valid employers, or they no longer meet the location requirement, coverage will be terminated effective the end of the coverage month when this determination has been made.
 If an employer no longer qualifies as a group due to no "common law" employees enrolled, coverage will be terminated at the end of the plan year.